 Recognising pain in children

 It’s inevitable that your child will experience some pain now and then – whether it’s from illness, minor accidents, or normal growing up events like teething.

 Very young children can’t tell you when they’re in pain.
 Some signs to look for include:

-- Crying, screaming and grimacing
+- Crying, moaning and grimacing

-- Becoming quiet and withdrawn
+- Becoming quiet and withdrawn or irritable

 When to see a doctor